cfengine/documentation/manuals/enterprise-api/browsing-host-information.markdown

     204 No Content

-* * * * *

-Next: [Example - Retrieving Vital Sign Data](/manuals/Enterprise-3-0-API#Example-_002d-Retrieving-Vital-Sign-Data),
-Previous: [Example - Removing Host Data](/manuals/Enterprise-3-0-API#Example-_002d-Removing-Host-Data),
-Up: [Browsing Host
-Information](/manuals/Enterprise-3-0-API#Browsing-Host-Information)

-#### 1.6.5 Example: Listing Available Vital Signs For A Host
+## Example: Listing Available Vital Signs For A Host

-Each host record on the Hub has a set of vital signs collected by cf-monitord on the agent.
+Each host record on the Hub has a set of vital signs collected by `cf-monitord` on the agent.
 We can view the list of vitals signs from as host as follows (lines split and indented for presentability).

 **Request**